Fikoko/Optivar/README.md

 * Example of Code (Dynamic mode)

 This mode is called as "Dynamic" since every statement is splitted line by line approach.
-This enables interpreter to call a each bin at run-time.
+This enables interpreter to call each bin at run-time.
 While it adds some overhead at runtime since interpreter does the execution, it enables user to dynamically change the script code at run-time.
 (Important thing here is that all calls here is interpreter to bin calls.
 We lazy/preload them here assuming they are multiple independent bins)
 ```